LKummer/Lander/doc/content/_index.md

       to: 'guide/quickstart/'
       color: 'accent'
 introduction:
-  title: 'Create Beautiful Landing Pages for Projects'
+  title: 'Create Beautiful Landing and Documentation Sites.'
   text: >
-    Improve the first impression of your project.
-    Stop sending users to the readme.
+    Have you ever found yourself searching the documentation of a new library for guidance?
+This theme makes sure your users never will.
   cards:
     - title: 'Open Source'
       text: >